YottaDB/YDBDoc/ProgrammersGuide/isv.rst

 For an image invoked interactively, $PRINCIPAL is the user's terminal.
 For an image invoked from a terminal by means of a shell script, $PRINCIPAL is the shell script's standard input (usually the terminal) and standard output (also usually the terminal) for output, unless the shell redirects the input or output.

 YottaDB provides a mechanism for the user to create a name for $PRINCIPAL in the shell before invoking YottaDB.
 The environment variable ydb_principal, if defined, becomes a synonym for the actual device and the value for $PRINCIPAL. $IO holds the same value as $PRINCIPAL. $ZIO in this case, holds the fully expanded name of the actual device.
-See “$ZIO” for an example of its usage.
+See "$ZIO" for an example of its usage.

 YottaDB ignores a CLOSE specifying the principal device.
 YottaDB does not permit the SET command to modify $PRINCIPAL.